 After an introduction to the concept and basics of GIS, vector and raster data types and coordinate reference systems, participants will learn how to view, interrogate, edit and present data through a series of practical tutorials.

-Whether you're a seasoned GIS user or new to GIS, this course will allow you to quickly get to grips with Quantum GIS for both simple and more complex tasks.
+Whether you're a seasoned GIS user or new to GIS, this course will allow you to quickly get to grips with QGIS for both simple and more complex tasks.

 Participants will acquire the following key skills:

 Contact us to register for this course.

 The course features a series of practical tutorials in which participants carry out exercises, further developing skills learnt during the course.

 Data from the Office of National Statistics is imported into QGIS and joined to existing polygon data to form a georeferenced layer showing energy usage.
 A style is then developed to enable the data to be easily visualised.

 Participants will learn how to import data from a spreadsheet, join tables, use SQL queries to find features and create a meaningful style.

 Participants will interrogate a digital terrain model (DTM) to determine the ground elevations of points of interest and generate cross section profiles.

 Participants will learn how to reproject, crop and style raster layers, including the generation of relief shadings.